Texas Long Term Care Insurance Partnership, Cost and Companies

 - Benefit Period

 - Elimination Period (a deductible in days)

-- Inflation Protection (if chosen)
+- Inflation Protection (optional)

-Shopping For Texas Long Term Care Insurance Quotes >>
+CLICK HERE For Texas Long Term Care Insurance Quotes >>

-Our 25 years of LTC planning experience will save you time and money!
+Our 30+ years of LTC planning experience will save you time and money!

 Compare With an Independent Agent

-We impartially shop the market of top-rated insurance companies and help you find not only the best rate, but the best company.
-We’ll supply you with rates, ratings, and reviews of the companies that sell these types of policies.
+We impartially shop the market of top-rated insurance companies to find you the best rate and company.
+We’ll give you the rates, ratings, and reviews of the companies that sell these types of policies.

 1. 2022 U.S. Department of Health and Human Services (www.longtermcare.acl.gov), site accessed 11/08/2022

 2. Cost of Care Survey 2021 (Genworth.com), site accessed 11/08/2022